Welcome to Western Sydney University!

 Do you have a full offer?
 If you have accepted your offer, paid fees and received your confirmation of enrolment, you can enrol online now via MySR.
 Follow the enrolment steps for international students.

 Do you have a conditional offer?
 You will need to satisfy all English and Academic requirements before enrolling online via MySR.
 Please supply evidence of meeting conditions as outlined in your Conditional Offer of Admission letter via our Online Application Portal (opens in a new window).

 Once you have successfully enrolled, you can plan your class timetable via Tutorial Registration.
 If you have any queries regarding Tutorial Registration, please contact our Tutorial Registration Hotline on 9852 5471.

 Step 4: Attend Academic Literacy Workshops

-A free two or four day preparation workshop to help you succeed at Western Sydney University.
+We strongly encourage you to attend a free two or four-day preparation workshop to help you succeed at Western Sydney University.
 Attend this course to familiarise yourself with the Australian university culture and receive valuable information.

 You can find out more about these courses on the academic literacy and grammar workshops web page.

 Postgraduate business programs